pvigier/pvigier.github.io-jekyll/_posts/2019-05-05-simulopolis-is-dead.md

 <!--more-->

-*If you are interested by my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*
+*If you are interested in my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*